Are you a Chicago Cubs baseball fan? You may have trouble finding the television broadcasts for the team in 2022.

 What TV Channel Broadcasts the Chicago Cubs in 2022?

 The Chicago Cubs baseball games air on the Marquee Sports Network.

-This Cubs-centric channel debuted in 2020, but you may have missed it amid the chaotic, pandemic-shortened 60-game season last summer.
+This Cubs-centric channel debuted in 2020, but you may have missed it amid the chaotic, pandemic-shortened 60-game season that year.